Rutvik-Trivedi/ML_Basic-/README.md

 the use of Scikit-Learn named as LinearRegression.py.

 Moreover, a self implemented neural network class is also added called Network.py It has been updated multiple times to get a satisfactory result.
+A data loader python program is also included which can load the data from the data folder (data folder not uploaded due to huge size).
 *******************************************************************************************